Shenal01/BanditGame/README.md

 # BanditGame
-This is all passwords for bandit that i have done.
+This is all passwords for bandit that I have done.

 BANDIT GAME LAB 01